 Violet: That's a problem.

-Violet: Have you ever heard the expression, prevention is nine tenths the cure?
-Well in the case of suicide, it's ten tenths the cure.
+Violet: Have you ever heard the expression, prevention is nine-tenths the cure?
+Well in the case of suicide, it's actually ten-tenths the cure.

 Violet: [to Jimbo, who she believes is depressed] Did you know that a good-smelling environment is crucial to our overall sense of well-being?
 Have you considered finding a better-smelling place to live?